tfarras/nodejs-deploy/README.md

   run: ssh ${{secrets.SSH_USER}}@${{secrets.SSH_HOST}} "docker login ${{env.REGISTRY}} -u ${{github.actor}} -p ${{secrets.GITHUB_TOKEN}}"
 ```

-But for security reasons it's not a good idea to leave docker authenthicated to a registry on the remote machine, so we need to add at the end of our workflow to logout from the registry:
+But for security reasons it's not a good idea to leave docker authenticated to a registry on the remote machine, so we need to add at the end of our workflow to logout from the registry:

 ```yaml
 - name: Logout from the GitHub Packages Docker Registry
   run: ssh ${{secrets.SSH_USER}}@${{secrets.SSH_HOST}} "docker logout ${{env.REGISTRY}}"
 ```

-With these steps we solved the authenthication issue, but there is one more.
+With these steps we solved the authentication issue, but there is one more.
 On the second run our workflow will fail.

 **Why?** The reason is simple, because port and name of our container are already used from the previous run.